-There are a number of key pieces of legislation that relate to child welfare or protection.
+There are several key pieces of legislation that relate to child welfare or protection.
 The information here gives a brief overview of relevant legislation.
 It is not intended as legal opinion or advice and, if in doubt, you should consult the original legislation.